projectsesame/sesame/site/content/docs/main/config/fundamentals.md

   description: "route '/foo': service 'home': weight must be greater than or equal to zero"
 ```

-Some examples of invalid configurations that Contour provides statuses for:
+Some examples of invalid configurations that Sesame provides statuses for:

 - Negative weight provided in the route definition.
 - Invalid port number provided for service.